-Surveillance of vegetation and crops at on-site and off-site locations monitors potential impacts from current Plant operations at the Burning Ground, the Firing Sites, Zone 12, off-site at the immediate perimeter of the Plant site and out to approximately 8 kilometers (5 miles) from the center of the Plant (Figures 12.1 and 12.2).
+Surveillance of vegetation and crops at on-site and off-site locations monitors potential impacts from current Plant operations at the Burning Ground, the Firing Sites, Zone 12, off-site at the immediate perimeter of the Plant site and out to approximately eight kilometers (five miles) from the center of the Plant (Figures 12.1 and 12.2).
 Rotational crops are also sampled (Figure 12.3).
 Background samples of crop and native vegetation species were collected from control locations at Bushland, Texas.
 The control locations were selected because of their distance and direction from the Pantex Plant, ease of access, lack of industrial activity, and the presence of typical Southern High Plains vegetation.

-Sampling locations are approximately 10-meter diameter circles from which vegetation is collected, when it is available.
+Sampling locations are approximately 10-meter (33 feet) diameter circles from which vegetation is collected, when it is available.
 Drought, cultivation, excessive grazing, prescribed burning, and/or mowing may limit vegetation availability during certain parts of the growing season.
-Vegetation samples were analyzed for tritium, uranium233/234 (233/234U) and uranium (U).
-Analytical data were corrected for moisture content and reported in pCi/g dry weight.
+Vegetation samples were analyzed for tritium, uranium-233/234 (U-233/234), and uranium-238 (U-238).
+Analytical data were corrected for moisture content and reported in picocuries per gram (pCi/g) dry weight.
 The on-site and off-site data were compared to those from the control locations and six-year mean values, where possible, to identify and interpret differences.
-Although the DOE limits the dose to terrestrial plants to one rad/day (see Chapter 4), there are currently no limiting concentrations for tritium or uranium in vegetation.
+Although the Department of Energy (DOE) limits the dose to terrestrial plants to one rad/day (see Chapter 4), there are currently no limiting concentrations for tritium or uranium in vegetation.